 Glocester is a somewhat small town located in the state of Rhode Island.
 With a population of 10,323 people and two constituent neighborhoods, Glocester is the 30th largest community in Rhode Island.

 Unlike some towns, Glocester isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Glocester are a mix of both white- and blue-collar jobs.
-Overall, Glocester is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Glocester who work in office and administrative support (12.97%), sales jobs (11.71%), and food service (8.75%).
+Overall, Glocester is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Glocester who work in management occupations (11.42%), sales jobs (11.37%), and teaching (10.37%).

 Also of interest is that Glocester has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Glocester in 2010 was $33,584, which is middle income relative to Rhode Island, and wealthy relative to the rest of the US.
-This equates to an annual income of $134,336 for a family of four.
-However, Glocester contains both very wealthy and poor people as well.
+The per capita income in Glocester in 2018 was $38,174, which is middle income relative to Rhode Island, and wealthy relative to the rest of the US.
+This equates to an annual income of $152,696 for a family of four.

 The people who call Glocester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glocester residents report their race to be White, followed by Asian.
-Important ancestries of people in Glocester include French , English, Italian, and French Canadian.
+Important ancestries of people in Glocester include Irish, Italian, English, French, and French Canadian.

 The most common language spoken in Glocester is English.
-Other important languages spoken here include French and Portuguese.
+Other important languages spoken here include Spanish and Portuguese.